 While the ecommerce industry is full of trends that come and go, one thing is for sure this year: Ecommerce itself is not going anywhere.

 Ecommerce revenue has been steadily growing worldwide as consumers use more and more devices and channels to shop online.
 Ecommerce sales now account for 10.7 percent of all retail sales in the U.S., and 16.4 percent of all retail sales globally.
 Annual revenue from global ecommerce sales is expected to surpass $6.5 trillion by 2023.

 Furniture retailers have traditionally been bound to brick-and-mortar showrooms where shoppers could see and test out expensive furniture pieces before making purchases.
 But that’s changing, in large part because of these big furniture industry trends.

-These are the trends that we predict will drive marketing and sales in the furniture industry in 2020.
+These are the trends that we predict will drive marketing and sales in the furniture industry.
 Furniture retailers and manufacturers who lean into these trends are likely to add value and grow their business in the new year.